Platform as a Service (PaaS)

 What is Platform as a Service (PaaS)?

-PaaS, or Platform-as-a-Service, is a cloud computing model that provides a complete cloud platform—hardware, software, and infrastructure—for developing, running, and managing applications without the cost, complexity, and inflexibility that often comes with building and maintaining that platform on-premises.
+PaaS, or platform as a service, is a cloud computing model that provides a complete cloud platform – hardware, software and infrastructure – for developing, running and managing applications without the cost, complexity and inflexibility that often come with building and maintaining that platform on-prem.

 Why do companies choose PaaS?

-PaaS brings together middleware, operating systems, development, and deployment in an abstracted environment, separate from an organization’s infrastructure.
+PaaS brings together middleware, operating systems, development and deployment in an abstracted environment, separate from an organisation’s infrastructure.
 This enables companies to more easily migrate existing in-house applications to the cloud, making it faster and simpler to scale resources as their user base grows.
-It also makes it possible for an organization to develop and deploy customized apps in a highly streamlined manner.
+It also makes it possible for an organisation to develop and deploy customised apps in a highly streamlined manner.

 What are the advantages of PaaS?

-PaaS allows organizations to quickly and confidently develop, deploy, and iterate business applications and integrations without having to purchase and maintain the supporting infrastructure.
-For smaller businesses, it provides them access to the latest technology without having to make a large up-front investment in resources.
+PaaS allows organisations to quickly and confidently develop, deploy and iterate business applications and integrations without having to purchase and maintain the supporting infrastructure.
+For smaller businesses, it provides them with access to the latest technology without having to make a large upfront investment in resources.
 Larger enterprises can quickly add new users and resources as business needs evolve while bypassing lengthy procurement processes.
-And for any size organization, PaaS allows them to focus on their core business activities without having to worry about maintaining and updating basic technology infrastructure.
+And for any size organisation, PaaS allows them to focus on their core business activities without having to worry about maintaining and updating basic technology infrastructure.

 Using PaaS, a business can take advantage of:

-PaaS solutions usually scale automatically to meet demand and speed processes through the automation and standardization of development and deployment tasks.
+PaaS solutions usually scale automatically to meet demand and accelerate processes through the automation and standardisation of development and deployment tasks.
 Multiple people can use the same development application concurrently, which allows developers to work on a project and stakeholders to interact with the development team.
-PaaS systems also often have security and data protection built in.
-Moreover, when it comes to deploying applications from multiple systems and across both the web and the Internet of Things, PaaS offers integration and aggregation components that simplify these activities.
+PaaS systems also often have security and data protection built-in.
+Moreover, when it comes to deploying applications from multiple systems across both the web and the Internet of Things, PaaS offers integration and aggregation components that simplify these activities.

-All three of the services, PaaS, IaaS, and SaaS, comprise the service layer, or what’s known as the software stack in cloud computing.
-This stack is a set of programs that provide the software infrastructure of a computer or server.
-These cloud services work together—not in isolation—to support a business, manage configurations, and provision the right resources on demand.
+All three of the services (PaaS, IaaS and SaaS) comprise the service layer, or what’s known as the software stack in cloud computing.
+This stack is a set of programs that provide the software infrastructure for a computer or server.
+These cloud services work together – not in isolation – to support a business, manage configurations and provision the right resources on demand.

-Software as a Service (SaaS) holds the top spot of the software stack, comprising the actual applications offered to end users.
+Software as a service (SaaS) holds the top spot in the software stack, comprising the actual applications offered to end users.
 The typical services offered share several characteristics.
 Among these, the applications usually include general business services, such as accounting or CRM.
-The navigation of these applications must also be both sophisticated yet easy to use to keep customers on board.
-Moreover, the applications need to be modular, easily customized, constantly updated, and securely separated from other users’ data.
+The navigation of these applications must also be sophisticated yet easy to use to keep customers on board.
+Moreover, the applications need to be modular, easily customised, constantly updated and securely separated from other users’ data.

 What do PaaS providers offer?

 The PaaS provider hosts and maintains the system and often builds a solution tailored to the unique needs of the customer.
 Meanwhile, the customer maintains control of their applications.
-PaaS can be delivered over public, private, or hybrid cloud environments, allowing organizations the flexibility to develop and host their apps and data in accordance with their existing security, governance, and performance requirements.
+PaaS can be delivered over public, private or hybrid cloud environments, providing organisations with the flexibility to develop and host their apps and data in accordance with their existing security, governance and performance requirements.

-Many platforms will include templates, libraries, software development kits, or build packs that provide some level of guidance on how to build certain types of applications and simplify the process of deploying code.
-Platforms also typically offer an array of design, testing, collaboration, and development tools as well as incorporating popular open source technologies.
+Many platforms will include templates, libraries, software development kits or build packs that provide some level of guidance on how to build certain types of applications and that simplify the process of deploying code.
+Platforms also typically offer an array of design, testing, collaboration and development tools as well as incorporating popular open-source technologies.